663project/Python-FastICA/README.md

-# Python-FastICA
+# STA 663 Final Project

-Implementation and optimization of FastICA algorithm in Python
+## Implementation and optimization of FastICA algorithm in Python

+#### Blaire Li, Liwen Zhang

+This is Blaire Li and Liwen Zhang's Final Project Report for Duke STA-663.

+Please clone our repsository and download dependencies to run our report, "Independent_Component_Analysis.ipynb".

-Colone the GitHub repository first, and then follow the steps below to install the FastICA package.
+To intall our FastICA package, please clone the GitHub repository first, and then follow the steps below.
 An test example is also provided.

 !pip install .